CodepathGroup8-JenniferSonali/LetMeetHappen/README.md

 ## User Stories

 The following **required** functionality is completed:
-* [ ] The user should be able to login /signup for the app
+* [ ] The user should be able to login /signup for the app using google
 * [ ] The user should be able to create groups and add friends to them.
 * [ ] Logged in User should be able to create meeting request for a group.
   * [ ] User who generates a meeting request will enter the event name, event dates(max 2), group to invite, location, minimum yes needed from the group (min: 2, max: group size), deadline to respond to the invite
   * [ ] All member of the group should receive a push notification and email invite to repond to the meeting request
-* [ ] User should be able to respond to the meeting request
+* [ ] User should be able to respond(Yes/No/Maybe) to the meeting request
 * [ ] User can view all upcoming and past meetings on their home page.
   * [ ] User can infinitely paginate both past and upcoming meetings
   * [ ] Upcoming meeting will be color coded to differentiate Confirmed or Ongoing.